CppMicroServices/rfcs/text/0009-BundleTracker-integration.md

     void Remove(const Bundle&);

     /**
+     * Return the number of bundles being tracked by this BundleTracker.
+     *
+     * @return The number of tracked bundles.
+     */
+    size_t Size();

+    // Default BundleTrackerCustomizer Methods

+    /**
+     * Called when a Bundle is being added to the BundleTracker
+     * and the customizer constructor argument was nullptr.
+     *
+     * When the BundleTracker detects a Bundle that should be added to the tracker
+     * based on the search parameters (state mask, context, etc.),
+     * this method is called.
+This method should return the object to be tracked
+     * for the specified Bundle if the BundleTracker is being extended.
+     * Otherwise, return the Bundle itself.
+If the return is nullptr, the Bundle is not tracked.
+     *
+     * @param bundle The Bundle being added to the BundleTracker.
+     * @param event the BundleEvent which was caught by the BundleTracker.
+     *
+     * @return The object to be tracked for the specified Bundle object or nullptr to avoid tracking the Bundle.
+     *
+     * @see BundleTrackerCustomizer:AddingBundle(const Bundle&, const BundleEvent&)
+     */
+    T AddingBundle(const Bundle& bundle, const BundleEvent& event);

+    /**
+     * Called when a Bundle is modified that is being tracked by this BundleTracker
+     * and the BundleTrackerCustomizer constructor argument was nullptr.
+     *
+     * When a tracked bundle changes states, this method is called.
+     *
+     * @param bundle The tracked Bundle whose state has changed.
+     * @param event The BundleEvent which was caught by the BundleTracker.
+Can be null.
+     * @param object The tracked object corresponding to the tracked Bundle (returned from AddingBundle).
+     *
+     * @see BundleTrackerCustomizer:ModifiedBundle(Bundle, BundleEvent, std::shared_ptr<T>)
+     */
+    void ModifiedBundle(const Bundle& bundle, const BundleEvent& event, T object);

+    /**
      * Called when a Bundle is being removed from this BundleTracker
      * and the BundleTrackerCustomizer constructor argument was nullptr.
      *